Emekaborisama/simple-langchain-wrapper/README.md

 )

-query = "what is foundational model" answer = wrapper.get_answer(query)
+query = "what is xxxxxxx "
+answer = wrapper.get_answer(query)

 ```